datamapper/datamapper.github.com/docs/misc.markdown

 the `:external` data-store; An object is aware of what context it came from and should be saved back to.

+NOTE that currently you **must** setup a `:default` repository to work with DataMapper (and to be able to use additional differently named repositories).
+This might change in the future.

 Chained Associations
 --------------------